 .N() which gives access to the node data of the current graph even when working with the edges (there’s also a corresponding

-It is often that network data is presented in a range of different formats depending on where you get it from. tidygraph understands most of the different classes used in R for network data and these can be converted using
+Network data is often presented in a range of different formats depending on where you get it from. tidygraph understands most of the different classes used in R for network data and these can be converted using

 as_tbl_graph().
-Below is an example of both a converting a data frame encoding an edgelist, as well as converting the result of
+Below is an example of converting a data frame encoded as an edgelist, as well as converting the result of

 hs_graph <- as_tbl_graph(highschool, directed = FALSE) hs_graph #> # A tbl_graph: 70 nodes and 506 edges #> # #> # An undirected multigraph with 1 component #> # #> # Node Data: 70 × 1 (active) #> name #> <chr> #> 1 1 #> 2 2 #> 3 3 #> 4 4 #> 5 5 #> 6 6 #> # … with 64 more rows #> # #> # Edge Data: 506 × 3 #> from to year #> <int> <int> <dbl> #> 1 1 13 1957 #> 2 1 14 1957 #> 3 1 20 1957 #> # … with 503 more rows